mathieucarbou/YaSolR/docs/overview.md

 | [![ZCD](assets/img/measurements/Oscillo_ZCD.jpeg)](assets/img/measurements/Oscillo_ZCD.jpeg) | [![ZCD](assets/img/measurements/Oscillo_ZCD_RobotDyn.jpeg)](assets/img/measurements/Oscillo_ZCD_RobotDyn.jpeg) |

 When the AC voltage curve crosses the Zero point, the ZCD circuit sends a pulse (with a custom duration) to the controller board, which now knows that the voltage is at zero.
-The board then does some calculation to determine when to send the signal to the TRIAC (or Random SSR or RobotDyn) to activate it, based on the excess power, or if using burst fire control, to know when to let the current pass and for how many semi-periods.
+The board then does some calculation to determine when to send the signal to the TRIAC (or Random SSR or RobotDyn) to activate it, based on the excess power, or if using Cycle Stealing control, to know when to let the current pass and for how many semi-periods.

 ### The Importance of a good ZCD circuit

 Using a good ZCD circuit producing a reliable pulse is very important.

-If the pulses are not reliable, some short flickering could be caused by a mis-detection of the zero point or by the existence of spurious pulses (false-positives), and consequently cause the TRIAC to fire at the wrong time, or the calculations for the burst fire sequence to be wrong.
+If the pulses are not reliable, some short flickering could be caused by a mis-detection of the zero point or by the existence of spurious pulses (false-positives), and consequently cause the TRIAC to fire at the wrong time, or the calculations for the Cycle Stealing sequence to be wrong.
 These are visible if you plug an incandescent light bulb to the dimmer output: the bulb will flicker from time to time.
 The effect on a water tank resistance is even bigger: it will create some spurious spikes of power consumption, that the router will try to compensate just after by considerably reducing the dimming level.
 This creates some waves instead of keeping the import and export at a near-0 level.